 When living in an amazing country full of beautiful cities, picturesque countrysides, breathtaking cliff-side beaches, stunning islands and ancient monuments you sometimes get caught up and forget to explore the city you are actually living in.
 So this weekend we decided to rent boats in Villa Borghese and here’s how!

-I live in Rome, which makes it even harder.
 This city is billowing with churches, archeological sites and lots to do.
 Every week I hear about another amazing restaurant, new exhibition, an amazing park or a hidden bar that I just HAVE to check out.

-After wandering the side alleyways of Rome, trekking across the ancient roads of the Roman Forum and climbing the seemingly endless steps up to St Peter’s dome, you just kind of want to relax.
+After wandering the side alleyways of Rome, trekking across the ancient roads of the Roman Forum and climbing the seemingly endless steps up to St. Peter’s dome, you just kind of want to relax.
 If you are seeking a cool relaxing spot, hopefully you are lucky enough to stumble upon the the man-made lake in Villa Borghese.

 Renting a Row-boat

 The lake is circled by the walking path “Viale del Lago,” but you won’t be able to miss the centerpiece – “Temple of Asclepius.”
 Asclepius was the Greek god of medicine and healing – exactly what your legs will need after all this time exploring Rome!

 When you arrive at the small lake, find your way over to the little boat house where they rent row-boats.
 It’s inexpensive and perfect for the kids or a little romance with that special someone.